Blog Readers

 In Case of Emergency

-As the finger pointing continues over Hurricane Katrina along with the cries for leadership a thought occured to me while listening to the Head of my youngest son’s school today welcome two families from New Orleans who had moved in with relatives here in St. Louis and had enrolled their children in school.
-The school had an emergency phone number and a plan developed after September 11th.
-I wondered how many parents sitting in the room knew what that number was or had it written down….on easily accessible, old fashioned paper.
-The school had sent it to us numerous times along with "the plan".
+As the finger pointing continues over Hurricane Katrina along with the cries for leadership I wondered how many parents sitting in the room knew what that the emergency number was or had it written down….on easily accessible, old fashioned paper.
+The school had sent it to us numerous times along with “the plan”.
 But like the exit maps on the back of hotel doors and the location of emergency exits on airplanes, in movie theaters, or a fire escape plan from our own homes , it wasn’t top of mind enough to be of much use in case of an emergency.
-And the finger pointing and calls for leadership should really begin with ourselves.
+And the finger pointing and calls for leadership should really begin with ourselves…